watsonrp/SysOps/chef/README.md

  The first step to troubleshoot is logs , I made sure that all the bootstrap process will be logged for any possible error:

- SSH login to the instance and examine the following logs in that order:
+ SSH login to the bootstrapped instance and examine the following logs in that order:

  - /var/log/cloud-init-output ---> Very important log , the user-data execute stdout will be logged here so if for some reason bootstrap.sh could not be downloaded from s3 the error will appear here
- - /var/log/bootstrap.log ---> If the bootstrap started this log will log errors or success
+ - /var/log/bootstrap.log ---> This script will install the chef-client ,create folders  , install AWS CLI...
  - /var/log/solorun.log ---> This logs means that chef-solo has executed , used to troubleshoot cookbook installation issues

 Author